Eshaa0609/customer_behavior_analysis/README.md

    * Data cleaning
    * EDA
-   * SQL data loading
+   * PostgreSQL data loading

-4. Import the dataset into your SQL database (PostgreSQL/MySQL/SQL Server).
+4. Import the dataset into your PostgreSQL database.

 5. Open the **Power BI** file to explore the dashboard.